Commander, U.S. Fleet Forces Command

-Commander, U.S. Fleet Forces Command (COMUSFF/COMFLTFORCOM) is the title of the United States Navy officer who serves as the commanding officer of the United States Fleet Forces Command.
+Commander, U.S. Fleet Forces Command (COMUSFLTFORCOM or less commonly COMUSFFC) is the title of the United States Navy officer who serves as the commanding officer of the United States Fleet Forces Command (USFFC).
 The U.S. Fleet Forces Command was originally established in 1905 as the U.S. Atlantic Fleet and as a two-star rear admiral's billet; the position has been held by a four-star admiral since March 10, 1915.
-The current acting commander of U.S. Fleet Forces Command is Vice Admiral John E. Gumbleton.
+The 46th and current commander of U.S. Fleet Forces Command is Admiral Karl O. Thomas.

 Title's history

 Outgoing commander, U.S. Fleet Forces Command, Admiral John B. Nathman is piped ashore during the 2007 U.S. Fleet Forces Command change of command ceremony on May 17, 2007.